 Prior to getting braces, your orthodontist will thoroughly evaluate your dental status and give you an accurate timeframe of how long to wear braces.
-By knowing what your exact dental concerns are, your dentist will be able to treat you accordingly, ensuring that you get care that is tailored to your needs.
+By knowing what your exact dental concerns are (see 'How to Know if You Need Braces'), your dentist will be able to treat you accordingly, ensuring that you get care that is tailored to your needs.

 With that in mind, let’s explore some common factors of braces and answer questions that are most frequently asked.

 On average, how long do braces take to work?

 So, how long do braces take to straighten teeth?
 Well, on average, braces can straighten your teeth and leave you with a more attractive smile in just a year and a half.
 For some patients, it’s possible that it will take them around two years.